 What about if a data restore fails after a breach or you suffer a data loss from a system failure?
 Are you insured for the financial fallout?
 Under some circumstances, local regulations might even compel you to backup offsite or in the cloud and insurance cover might start to reflect that as the industry matures.

 A good insurer will bring their own experience to the table, so use it to draw up, install and formalise the best data availability protection plan.
 Not only will it let you sleep at night, a rock solid and quantitative data availability plan will reduce your premium!

-Malware, natural disasters and simple human error aren't going anywhere, and it's going to become more important to insure against them in the future – historical Business/Service continuity and Disaster Recovery plans will not cut it in a more software defined data centre and/or set of hybrid cloud services.
+Malware, natural disasters and simple human error aren't going anywhere, and it's going to become more important to insure against them in the future – historical Business/Service continuity and Disaster Recovery plans will not cut it in a more software defined data center and/or set of hybrid cloud services.
 Your competitors will be ahead of you, and your customers will want to know why before they ultimately switch their consumption of products and services business.

 The only requirement here is to review your current tools, technologies and platforms that are currently underpinning your applications, services, workloads and data.
 Are they capable in providing simple, consistent and elastic management across a hybrid cloud environment?
 Are they software defined?
 Do they provide both flexibility and integration across an interconnected ecosystem?

 My recommendation is to go to the market and seek to understand who is leading, driving and delivering the most innovative and differentiating Availability Platforms for Hybrid Cloud environments.

 Discover who more than 75% of the fortune 500 use as part of their key components to deliver Hybrid Cloud Availability of their virtualised applications, services, data and resources.